ivy-llc/ivy/docs/partial_source/deep_dive/devices.rst

 Overall, `ivy.default_device`_ infers the device as follows:

-#. if the :code:`device` argument is provided, use this directly
+#.
+If the :code:`device` argument is provided, use this directly
-#. otherwise, if an array is present in the arguments (very rare if the :code:`device` argument is present), set :code:`arr` to this array.
+#.
+Otherwise, if an array is present in the arguments (very rare if the :code:`device` argument is present), set :code:`arr` to this array.
    This will then be used to infer the device by calling :func:`ivy.dev` on the array
-#. otherwise, if no arrays are present in the arguments (by far the most common case if the :code:`device` argument is present), then use the global default device, which currently can either be :code:`cpu`, :code:`gpu:idx` or :code:`tpu:idx`.
+#.
+Otherwise, if no arrays are present in the arguments (by far the most common case if the :code:`device` argument is present), then use the global default device, which currently can either be :code:`cpu`, :code:`gpu:idx` or :code:`tpu:idx`.
    The default device is settable via :func:`ivy.set_default_device`.

 For the majority of functions which defer to `infer_device`_ for handling the device, these steps will have been followed and the :code:`device` argument will be populated with the correct value before the backend-specific implementation is even entered into.